Life's Surges, raw and real

 This was me.
 Like it or not.

 I made my way to the long line, following the signs directing us to “Photos.”
-As I stood there, I repeated exactly what I wanted to remember to tell Jonathan: how much of an impact his role had on my coming to the true Jesus.
-Over and over, I recited those words.
+As I stood there, I repeated what I wanted to remember to tell Jonathan - how much of an impact his role had on my coming to Jesus (the real one).

 Days later, when the pictures were made available and I finally saw the picture of Jonathan and me, I felt a greater disillusionment.
 The picture was just awful.
 Awful.
 It brought me to tears.
 I was humiliated.

-I spent a lot, and I mean a lot, of time talking with and praying to God that night and the next night wrestling with everything from my overblown expectations, exaggerated importance of how I feel about my looks, disappointment that things didn't go how I wanted, missing my youth, and battling another drop in the "why-did-this-happen-to-me?!" bucket.
+I spent a lot, and I mean a lot, of time talking with and praying to God that night and the next, wrestling with everything from my overblown expectations, exaggerated importance of how I feel about my looks, disappointment that things didn't go how I wanted, missing my youth, and battling another drop in the "why-did-this-happen-to-me?!" bucket.

 Wah wah wah